a-sit-plus/warden-roboto/README.md

         )
     ),
-    androidVersion = 110000,                //OPTIONAL, null by default patchLevel = PatchLevel(2022, 12),      //OPTIONAL, null by default, maxFuturePatchLevelMonths defaults to 1
-    requireStrongBox = false,               //OPTIONAL, defaults to false allowBootloaderUnlock = false,          //OPTIONAL, defaults to false requireRollbackResistance = false,      //OPTIONAL, defaults to false
+    androidVersion = 110000,                //OPTIONAL, null by default patchLevel = PatchLevel(2022, 12),      //OPTIONAL, null by default, maxFuturePatchLevelMonths defaults to 1, if not set requireStrongBox = false,               //OPTIONAL, defaults to false allowBootloaderUnlock = false,          //OPTIONAL, defaults to false requireRollbackResistance = false,      //OPTIONAL, defaults to false